 In Amman all taxis operate a meter and can be hired for the day.
 A shared-taxi service to many towns on fixed routes is also available and can be hired for private use.
 Tips of around 10% are appreciated but not obligatory.
 Note that taxis often display the fare in fils rather than dinars and if you overpay by mistaking one for the other, no one is likely to correct you.

 Speed limits are 60kph (38mph) or less in built-up areas, 80kph (50mph) on country roads and 120kph (75mph) on motorways.
 Mobile radar speed-traps are common.
 Roadside ID checks have been withdrawn everywhere, but it’s still a good idea to keep your passport with you at all times.
 The minimum driving age is 18 years.
-The wearing of seatbelts for all car passengers is mandatory.
+Wearing seatbelts is mandatory for all car passengers.

 In case of breakdown, contact the Royal Automobile Club of Jordan (tel: +962 6 585 0626; www.racj.com).

-National driving licences are accepted if they have been issued at least one year before travel.
+National driving licenses are accepted if they have been issued at least one year before travel.
 However, an International Driving Permit is recommended.
-Visitors are not allowed to drive a vehicle with normal Jordanian plates unless they have a Jordanian driving licence.
+Visitors are not allowed to drive a vehicle with normal Jordanian plates unless they have a Jordanian driving license.